tamilhce/kubecon26/crypto-mining-falco-demo/step2.md

-# Step 2 — Install Falco, then attack
+# Step 2 — Install the Falco detection + response stack

-Install the whole detection + response stack in one command — Falco (modern eBPF) with your custom rules, Falcosidekick (UI + forwarding), and the integrated Falco Talon response engine:
+Now bring in the defenses.
+This installs Falco (modern eBPF) with your custom rules, Falcosidekick (UI + forwarding), and the integrated Falco Talon response engine:

 ```bash
 cd /root/demo